-With all of the consistent updates required to keep up with a home, it can be easy to forget about the appliance that keeps your house cool and habitable in the uncomfortable summer heat.
-It can be frustrating to have such an expensive and essential piece of equipment give out when you need it most, but a proactive approach to servicing your AC can help prevent headaches and costly updates down the road.
+With all of the consistent updates required to up-keep a home, it can be easy to forget about the appliance that keeps your house cool and habitable in the uncomfortable summer heat.
+It can be frustrating to have such an expensive and essential piece of equipment give out when you need it most, but a proactive approach to servicing your air conditioner can help prevent headaches and costly updates down the road.
 Here we’ll discuss the steps you can take today to ensure your AC is running smoothly and the signs that might be telling you to seek professional guidance.

 When Is The Best Time of Year?

-It’s highly recommended that your AC is professionally serviced once a year.
+It’s highly recommended that your air conditioner is professionally serviced once a year.
 Preferably, air conditioning maintenance should take place in the spring to prepare your unit for the onset of summer, when it will work the hardest.

 How to Service Your AC Between Professional Appointments

-Professional services are vital to your AC’s well-being and your sanity in the hot summer months.
-However, a lot can happen between yearly servicing appointments.
+Professional services are vital to your air conditioner’s well-being and your sanity in the hot summer months.
+However, a lot can happen between yearly air conditioning maintenance servicing appointments.
 Here are some tips that will keep your unit in tip-top shape.

 If your AC unit is outside, it is vital to keep it free of leaves, dirt, pollen, and other debris that could clog vents and slow your system.
 Checking your unit weekly will help increase its efficiency and lifespan.